mine84/f1/README.md

 f1
 ==

-this is f1-appli of repository.
+this is repository of f1-appli.